 It didn’t matter what sales floor Mark “The Shark” hit, he was always on top.
 Nissan, Toyota, Ford, GMC, didn’t matter.
 Wherever Mark went, not only did he sell but he ran the fucking show.
 With his slick-backed hair, ever-present toothpick, and wide, eerie smile, he acted like he owned the place wherever he went.

 Because he did.

 Take for instance his first day of any new job.
 He walks in calm, cool, and collected.
 He has powdered echinacea in his shoes, a whole nutmeg rubbed with Van Van oil in his pocket, and his clothes have been smoked with licorice root he’s burned over coals.
-Before he even asks to join the team he’d found out the bosses name and birthday (facebook is a miracle), wrote it all down on a King of Diamonds card, and put it in the shoe of his dominant foot for over a week.
+Before he even asks to join the team he’s found out the boss’s name and birthday (facebook is a miracle), wrote it all down on a King of Diamonds card, and put it in the shoe of his dominant foot for over a week.
 When he asked to be hired, a pinch of gravel root now next to the Nutmeg, the manager practically melted at his feet.

 But that’s not what made him a force to be reckoned with.
 He clashed freely with the owner of this particular car-lot and always walked away a winner, to the amazement of his peers.
 That’s because he dominated his employers.

 Mark usually bought two Ken dolls that just so happened to look like whatever boss and the owner of whatever car-lot he might be working at.
 He’d capture the footprint of each of their shoes in a brown paper bag and tie it to each doll’s waist as well as a piece of paper they’d signed the first time Mark got written up.
 He’d also tied each doll’s hands behind its back and put a blindfold wrapped around each of their heads.
 With his daily dressed card, shoes, and clothes, he always seemed to have the upper hand in getting his clients deals and making sure the manager did everything he asked.